Assessing your tax liabilities after buying property in Spain

 Unlike in the UK, the Spanish tax year runs from 1st January to 31st December, and the annual tax return must be made between 1st May and 20th June of the following year.

-The tax you pay may well be affected by your residency status; if you spend fewer than 183 days a year in Spain, you are a non-resident, but will still have to pay tax on any income earned in Spain.
+If you spend fewer than 183 days a year in Spain, you are a non-resident, but will still have to pay tax on any income earned in Spain.

 Property taxes in Spain